 In a large bowl, soften the vegan butter until it’s easy to mix.
 Add in the icing sugar and cocoa powder, a little at a time, mixing as you go.
 I like to add the sugar and cocoa powder to a sieve so that it’s easier to mix together.

 Once you’ve mixed it all in, it should have a nice, creamy consistency that will stand firm when piped onto the cakes.

 However, if it’s too thick, you can add a splash of plant-based milk to loosen it a bit.
-Likewise if it’s too thin or runny, you can fix it by adding more powdered sugar until you get your desired consistency.
+Likewise, if it’s too thin or runny, you can fix it by adding more icing sugar until you get your desired consistency.

 Love chocolate?
 Check out my other vegan desserts: